 Kids, especially preschoolers, need practice when learning about colors.
 You want your kids to correctly match the name of the color to the actual color.
-Picture books are a great way to help kids practice their color matching. .They’re also a great way for budding artists to explore mixing colors and shades of colors.
+Picture books are a great way to teach kids about colors as well as help kids practice their color matching. .They’re also a great way for budding artists to explore mixing colors and shades of colors.

 Developmentally, it’s best for very young children to read books with ONE ENTIRE COLOR — not many colors — on each page.